-Once a face is enrolled on a device, the User can update it within the settings of the Face ID feature, for which access is gated by the Passcode (FIA\UAU.2, FDP\ACC.2/ Authentication\SFP and FDP\ACF.1/ Authentication\SFP).
-After a successful Passcode verification, the User can reset Face ID, deleting the associated templates (first face enrolled and alternate face enrolled if used), and re-enroll their face later.
-This procedure is effectively enforcing the same security principles as a deletion (Bio\Delete), and an enrollment (Bio\Enroll): the Secure Enclave ensures that Biometric data integrity is preserved and the deallocation prevents attackers from finding any residual information (FPR\UNO.1, FDP\SDI.1, and FDP\RIP.1).
+Once a fingerprint is enrolled on a device, the User can update it within the settings of the Touch ID feature, for which access is gated by the Passcode (FIA\UAU.2, FDP\ACC.2/ Authentication\SFP and FDP\ACF.1/ Authentication\SFP).
+After a successful Passcode verification, the User can reset Touch ID, deleting the associated templates, and re-enroll their fingerprint later.
+This procedure is effectively enforcing the same security principles as a deletion (Bio\Delete), and an enrollment (Bio\Enroll): the Secure Enclave ensures that Biometrics data integrity is preserved and the deallocation prevents attackers from finding any residual information (FPR\UNO.1, FDP\SDI.1, and FDP\RIP.1).